 The day started out rather ominously with a heavy fall of rain but by 2pm the skies were almost clear and Mark Sabolch with Lois Gray, Ann O’Connell, Chris Pratten and Bernadette Williamson, lead a group of 17 through a wonderful walk.

 The walk commenced at No 1 Victoria Street opposite the Fire Station and the next two hours were jam packed with information and experience.
-The walk and talk covered everything from the architectural history of some of the amazing residences and buildings such as Glentworth, Northbridge, Mountjoy, the Sydney Private Hospital, and the Patons Electrical Factory at No 90 to name a few.
+The walk and talk covered everything from the architectural history of some of the amazing residences and buildings such as Glentworth, Northridge, Mountjoy, the Sydney Private Hospital, and the former Patons Electrical Factory (at No 90) to name a few.

 The Society has produced another publication Preserving Their Names commemorating those from the Ashfield district who served in WW1.
 During the progress of the walk Ann O’Connell and Lois Gray provided a wealth of information about some of the men who had lived in Victoria Street and had enlisted.
 This publication is to be launched on the 15th of November and contains the names of over 3,000 people with 19 explored in detail.